-Posted in "Single State Agency", Access to Care, Accountability, Affordable Care Act, Alliance, Behavioral health, Cardinal Innovations, CenterPoint, CMS, CMS Proposal, DHHS, EastPointe, ECBH, Federal Government, Final Rulings, Knicole Emanuel, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Services, Mental Health Problems, Mental Illness, NC, North Carolina, Partners, Sandhills
+Posted in "Single State Agency", Access to Care, Accountability, Affordable Care Act, Alliance, Behavioral health, Cardinal Innovations, CenterPoint, CMS, CMS Proposal, EastPointe, ECBH, Federal Government, Final Rulings, Knicole Emanuel, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Services, Mental Health Problems, Mental Illness, NC, NC DHHS, North Carolina, Partners, Sandhills

-Tags: Access to Care, Administrative Law Judge, § 457.1230, Behavioral health, Behavioral Health Care Providers, Centers for Medicare and Medicaid Services, CMS, CMS final rule, Code of Federal Regulations, DHHS, Division of Medical Assistance, DMA, Gordon & Rees, Health care, Health care provider, health care providers, Knicole Emanuel, Managed care, Managed Care Organizations, MCO, MCO provider networks, Medicaid, Medicaid Contracts, Medicaid recipients, Medicaid Services, NC Medicaid, North Carolina, Social Security Act
+Tags: Access to Care, Administrative Law Judge, § 457.1230, Behavioral health, Behavioral Health Care Providers, Centers for Medicare and Medicaid Services, CMS, CMS final rule, Code of Federal Regulations, Division of Medical Assistance, DMA, Gordon & Rees, Health care, Health care provider, health care providers, Knicole Emanuel, Managed care, Managed Care Organizations, MCO, MCO provider networks, Medicaid, Medicaid Contracts, Medicaid recipients, Medicaid Services, NC DHHS, NC Medicaid, North Carolina, Social Security Act

 You are a health care provider.
 You own an agency.
 An employee has a “hunch” that…